Zyon900/bettertrades/README.md

 ## Functionality

 - Reroll trades when villager sleeps.
 - Reroll trades when villager restocks.
-(With a 25% chance)
+(Only trades that are used up - configurable in config)
-- Filled Maps cannot be rerolled.
+- Filled Maps can only be rerolled if the trade is used up and needs to be restocked.

 ## Configurabilty